wasiahmad/NeuralKpGen/README.md

 #### How can we set the model parameters?

-We can set the hyper-parameters in the [config.yaml](https://github.com/wasiahmad/NeuralKpGen/blob/master/scripts/config.yaml) file.
+We can set the hyper-parameters in the [rnn.yaml](https://github.com/wasiahmad/NeuralKpGen/blob/master/scripts/rnn.yaml) and [transformer.yaml](https://github.com/wasiahmad/NeuralKpGen/blob/master/scripts/transformer.yaml) file.

 #### How many GPUs do we need to train the models?